Marushka-Correia/Azure-Labs-AZ104/Lab3/README.md

-# Lab 3 - In this lab i practised associating an application security group to the VMs, by doing this, instead of specifying IP addresses for the Network security groups(NSG), i could directly associate all resources connected with the ASG.
+# Lab 3 - In this lab i practised associating an application security group to the VMs, by doing this, instead of specifying IP addresses for the Network security groups(NSG), i could directly associate all resources connected with that ASG.
-## 🎯 Goal
+## Goal
 Use Application Security Groups (ASGs) to control inbound traffic so that:

 VM1 (Web tier) can connect to VM2 (DB tier) on SQL port 1433.

 All other traffic is blocked.

----

-## 📝 Steps
+## Steps

 ### Step 1: Create Application Security Groups
 - Create ASG-Web and associate it with VM1’s NIC.